benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-demo.md

 Server Actions are also deeply integrated with Next.js caching.
 When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like `revalidatePath` and `revalidateTag`.

 > Good to know:
+>
 > In HTML, you'd pass a URL to the action attribute of `<form>`.
 This URL would be the destination where your form data should be submitted (usually an API endpoint).
 > However, in React, the action attribute is considered a special prop - meaning React builds on top of it to allow actions to be invoked.
 > Behind the scenes, Server Actions create a `POST` API endpoint.
 This is why you don't need to create API endpoints manually when using Server Actions.

+## Revalidate and redirect

+Next.js has a Client-side Router Cache that stores the route segments in the user's browser for a time.
+Along with prefetching, this cache ensures that users can quickly navigate between routes while reducing the number of requests made to the server.

+- `revalidatePath` allows you to purge cached data on-demand for a specific path.
+- The `redirect` function allows you to redirect the user to another URL. `redirect` can be used in Server Components, Route Handlers, and Server Actions.

+## dynamic route segments with specific IDs

+Next.js allows you to create Dynamic Route Segments when you don't know the exact segment name and want to create routes based on data.
+This could be blog post titles, product pages, etc. You can create dynamic route segments by wrapping a folder's name in square brackets.
+For example, [id], [post] or [slug].

 ## error handler

+### `error.tsx` file

 When you add `error.tsx` file to your route segments folder, the `error.tsx` file serves as a catch-all for unexpected errors and allows you to display a fallback UI to your users.

+`error.tsx` file describe the UI and should like this:

+- "use client" - error.tsx needs to be a Client Component.
+- It accepts two props:
+  - `error`: This object is an instance of JavaScript's native Error object.
+  - `reset`: This is a function to reset the error boundary.
+When executed, the function will try to re-render the route segment.

+### `not-found.tsx` file

 If you know some specific error, like not found resource, you can display specific information to user:
 1. import `notFound`: